HomeBronx Market Report

 3

-Every published Bronx neighborhood, with median sale price by property type and year-over-year trend for single-family homes.
-Click any column header to sort. "—" means no qualifying sales in that category.
+Every published Bronx neighborhood, with median sale price by property type and year-over-year single-family trend.
+Click any column header to sort.
+Click a neighborhood name for the full market report.

 Bedford Park 142 $830,000 $160,000 $950,000